CezarHirsescu/Git-Cheatsheet/README.md

 this will create the tracked branch in the remote repository, then it will push your changes.

 ### Update tracking statuses
 Suppose a new branch `temp` is created in the remote repository.
 Then we checkout `temp` locally using `git checkout temp`, creating a local copy of `temp`.
 Now, what happens if we delete `temp` in the remote repo and use `git fetch`.
-Suprisingly, the local `temp` branch still tracks the remote `temp` branch.
-To fix this issue, we need to *update tracking stauses*.
+Surprisingly, the local `temp` branch still tracks the remote `temp` branch.
+To fix this issue, we need to *update tracking stausees*.
 We do this using:
 ```sh
 git remote update origin --prune
 ```